apache/gravitino/docs/integration-test.md

 If a test fails, you can retrieve valuable information from the logs and test report.
 Test reports are in the `./build/reports` directory.
 The integration test logs are in the `./integrate-test/build` directory.
 In deploy mode, Gravitino server logs are in the `./distribution/package/logs/` directory.
 In the event of a test failure within the GitHub workflow, the system generates archived logs and test reports.
 To obtain the archive, follow these steps:

-1. Click the `detail` link associated with the failed integrate test in the pull request (PR).
+1. Click the `detail` link associated with the failed integrate test in the pull request.
 This redirects you to the job page.

    ![pr page Image](assets/test-fail-pr.png)